Baylor College of Medicine: Graduate School of Biomedical Sciences

-Each of the graduate programs offers a Doctor of Philosophy (Ph.D.) degree, while the Clinical Scientist Training Program offers a Master of Science (M.S.) degree that can lead to a Ph.D.
-The GSBS is also home to a Certificate of Added Qualification program in Clinical Translational Research for Ph.D. students and a Certificate of Completion in Biomedical Sciences & Health Equity, open to post-baccalaureate students seeking to improve their application portfolios for medical school.

-The GSBS ranks 25th for best Ph.D. program in the biological sciences.
+The Graduate School of Biomedical Sciences (GSBS) offers Ph.D. degrees in seven interdisciplinary specializations.
+It also offers a Master of Science degree and post-baccalaureate certificate program as well as two physician scientist training programs.

-Overall, in 2018 BCM ranked 20th in terms of research funding from the National Institutes of Health based on rankings done by the Blue Ridge Institute.
-Baylor also ranked in the top 20 in eight specialty areas, including number one in the nation for Genetics.
+Overall, in 2024 BCM ranked 20th in terms of research funding from the National Institutes of Health based on rankings done by the Blue Ridge Institute.

-BCM's research faculty includes seven members of the National Academy of Sciences, 14 members of the Institute of Medicine and three members of the Howard Hughes Medical Institute.

-About 100 students join the graduate program each year, of which one half were women and one third were graduates from foreign schools.

-Many departments of the graduate school collaborate with Rice University and other institutions within the Texas Medical Center.
-Currently, 615 graduate students are enrolled in one of the seven PhD programs.

 School of Health Professions

 Physician Assistant

 The School's Physician Assistant Program which began in 1971 as a certificate program, was elevated to Bachelor of Science status in 1975, and on to a Master of Science program in 1989.
 Today, this program ranks 3rd among the nation's physician assistant programs according to U.S. News & World Report.

 Nurse Anesthesia

 The 2012 graduates of the Graduate Program in Nurse Anesthesia Program were the first to earn their doctorate of nursing practice from the Program.
 Developed from a 1968 a certificate program that was offered by the Harris County Hospital District, now the Harris Health System, in 1983, it became a Master of Science degree program under the auspices of Baylor.
 This program ranks 2nd in the nation among training programs in nurse anesthesia according to U.S. News & World Report.